jodimead/jodimead.github.io/_pages/about.md

 </head>
 <body>

-<p>My current research is in computational inverse methods mainly applied to problems in the Geosciences, but also to more general imaging, signal processing and machine learning problems.
+<p>My current research is in  inverse methods and data assimilation mainly applied to problems in the Geosciences, but also to more general imaging, signal processing and machine learning problems.
 Here’s a <a href="https://jodimead.github.io/files/COAS_article.pdf">profile</a> of me that was written for the Boise State College of Arts and Sciences newsletter. </p>

 <div class="slideshow-container">